rticulate/import/README.md

 ### Importing functions from R packages

-The most basic use case is to import a few functions from package (here the `psych` package).
+The most basic use case is to import a few functions from package using `import::from()`.
+Here we import from the `psych` package.
 We start by using `import::what()` to list available functions.

 ``` r
 import::what(psych) |> head()